- Featured Modules

 Given its impact across multiple channels of your business, it’s important you not only understand how to calculate your TRIR, but also how to keep this score as low as possible.

-OSHA uses TRIR to gauge a company’s safety performance.
-The resulting calculation reflects the number of incidents per 100 employees at any given time.
+OSHA uses TRIR, among several other methods, to gauge a company’s safety performance.
+The resulting calculation reflects the number of recordable injuries per 100 full-time workers during a one-year period.

 TRIR looks at the number of total recordable incidents and compares it to the number of total hours worked by all employees in a single year.
-In this case, a recordable incident is any work-related incident that results in death, injury, or illness.
+In this case, a recordable incident is any work-related injury and illness that result in death, loss of consciousness, days away from work, restricted work activity, transfer to another job, or medical treatment beyond first aid.

 |TRIR showing a downward trend.|

-So, if your total number of recordable incidents for the year is 4 and the total number of man-hours recorded for your company is 425,030, then your formula would look like this:
+So, if your total number of recordable incidents for the year is 4 and the total number of hours worked for your company is 425,030, then your formula would look like this:

 4 x 200,000 / 425,030 = 1.88